Our group of 23 volunteers from Portland Community College (PCC), ranging in age from 39 to 72, had arrived in Belize

 two main parties in the U.S., the Democrats and Republicans, and every four

 years, there’s a presidential election.”
 The teachers politely listened to me prattle on

-for a while and then one of them interrupted and said, “Yes,
+for a while, talking in easy-to-grasp terms but then one of them interrupted me and said, “Yes,

 we know about that.
 Did you see the South Carolina primary on CNN the other night?
-Boy, I

-Security…” He obviously knew a heck of a lot more about American politics
+This teacher, Carlos, obviously knew a heck of a lot more about American politics

-because it has such a big impact on their lives.
+what happens in America has such a big impact on their lives.

 Since this was our final day, Carlos and the school’s principal stood up and each

 gave us a very kind speech, thanking us for coming down to Belize and helping to fix

 inviting us into their village and sharing their hospitality.
 The words on

-both sides were heartfelt and all of us -- teachers, villagers, and the
+both sides were heartfelt and all of us – teachers, villagers, and the

-Belize, I received so much more than I ever gave back and that was especially
+During my week in Belize I received much more than I ever gave back, something that was

-deeply, especially when Carlos asked us not to forget about them after we
+touched me deeply, especially when Carlos asked us not to forget about them after we

 experience in Belize.
 Not ever.

 Above center: That's me outside the ProBelize office in San Ignacio.

 Above left: Gary and Ramon working on a partition.
 Gary, a dentist in Portland, is one of the best

 photographers I've ever met.

 Above center: Our finished sidewalk, ready for use.

 panels swing open, so the school can have an assembly.

 Above right: I spent all day Thursday drilling.
 The walls were

 soaked in arsenic as a preservative, so I wore a dust mask.
 Thoughts of a